-The Group's management team monitored performance of the Group with reference to the geographical areas covered by the Group's operations.
-Following the operating model change in Production as of January 1, 2015 the Group's management started to monitor performance with reference to the type of business activity in combination with the geographical area.
-In line with this change the Group's reportable segments as of 2015 are the Manufacturing Service related activities and the Distribution related activities further allocated by markets to Czech Republic and Slovak Republic.
+The Group's management team monitors performance of the Group with reference to the geographical areas covered by the Group's operations.
+The Group's management monitors performance with reference to the type of business activity in combination with the geographical area.
+The Group's reportable segments are the Manufacturing Service related activities and the Distribution related activities further allocated by markets to Czech Republic and Slovak Republic.